Russia–United States relations: Economic ties

 The U.S. Congress repealed the Jackson–Vanik amendment on November 16, 2012.

 "Last year [2015] was not particularly favorable for trade between Russia and the U.S. Our overall 2015 turnover was $21 billion, a decline of 27.9 percent," said a senior Russian official in April 2016.

 Reuters reported that U.S. companies "generated more than $90 billion in revenue from Russia in 2017."
 According to the AALEP, "there are almost 3,000 American companies in Russia, and the U.S. is also the leader in terms of foreign companies in Special Economic Zones, with 11 projects."

+The U.S. goods and services trade deficit with Russia was $11.2 billion in 2022.

+On July 28, 2025, former Russian President Dmitry Medvedev warned that U.S. President Trump's ultimatum, threatening tariffs and sanctions if Russia didn't agree to a ceasefire within 10–12 days, could trigger a wider war.

+The following chart shows dollar figures from the US Census Bureau's Trade in Goods with Russia page:

+Imports from Russia to the US

+One major import is enriched uranium.
+As of 2023, 24% of enriched uranium in the US is imported from Russia.

+Another major import is gasoline, of which Russia the top provider in 2021.
+During the period 2003-2023 (inclusive), the low-point was December 2003.

+Exports from the US to Russia

+In 2023, the Congressional Research Service reported that the US was the third largest source of goods imports to Russia in 2021.

+In March 2022, following the Russian invasion of Ukraine, exports from the US to Russia fell dramatically.

 Military ties

 Following the demise of the Soviet Union, the United States and Russia signed a bilateral treaty called the Strategic Arms Reduction Treaty (START II), signed by George H. W. Bush and Boris Yeltsin.

 The United States and Russia have conducted joint military maneuvers, training and counter-terrorist exercises in Germany.
 This was done in hopes to strengthen relations with the United States and Russia.
-The Russian president has also proposed that the United States and Russia put a joint missile defense system in Azerbaijan, a proposal being considered by the United States.
+The Russian president also proposed that the United States and Russia put a joint missile defense system in Azerbaijan, a proposal being considered by the United States.
 In 2008, in response to tensions over Georgia, the United States had cancelled its most recent joint NATO-Russia military exercises.